Ethereum at 100,000 TPS: StarkWare Discusses the Future of Layer 2 Scaling

 What Is StarkWare?

 StarkWare is one of several crypto projects that leverages Zero-Knowledge Rollups to help scale Ethereum.
 Unlike other Layer 2 scaling solutions, it uses ZK-STARK proofs, otherwise known as zero-knowledge, scalable, transparent arguments of knowledge.
-StarkWare’s President Eli Ben-Sasson and Chief Architect Michael Riabzev co-invented STARKs.
+StarkWare’s President Eli Ben-Sasson and Chief Architect Michael Riabzev co-invented these proofs, more commonly known simply as STARKs.

-StarkWare’s has an application-specific scaling solution called StarkEx that uses STARKs to achieve scalability.
+StarkWare has an application-specific scaling solution called StarkEx that uses STARKs to achieve scalability.
 StarkEx powers several major platforms including the decentralized exchanges dYdX and DeversiFi.
-Over the past six months, it has settled over $250 billion worth of transactions and with significant gas fee savings for users.
+Over the past six months, it has settled over $250 billion worth of transactions with significant gas fee savings for users.

 Starkware is currently developing a multi-app Ethereum Layer 2 solution called StarkNet.
-The product will let users hold their funds in a single wallet and interact with multiple applications on Layer 2.
+The product will let users hold their funds in a single wallet and allow interaction with multiple applications on Layer 2, a breakthrough for StarkWare’s Zero-Knowledge Proof technology.
 Additionally, StarkWare intends to launch the current StarkEx platforms as so-called “Layer 3s” on top of StarkNet, making it easier and cheaper for users to interact with these applications.

 STARK-based technology offers several key innovations over existing Ethereum scaling solutions.
 STARKs offer a way to use Ethereum permissionlessly at a high speed and low cost.
 STARKs are also the first cryptographic technology that allow proofs to be verified without any form of trusted setup.